jjmchew/jjmchew.github.io/cs/DSA/DSAProblems.md

     - worth reviewing to ensure I can implement this (e.g., think about combos, etc.)
     - should code this again with a simplified approach than the group version (very convoluted, dealt with extra cases)
   - consider as MED:  still had some trouble with this when trying to code it up (got the algo wrong initially and was getting multiple counts for each key)
+      - don't do this in 2 passes, use the 'seen' hash to do it in ONE pass
+      - just need to store / access hashes in slightly different way (% 60)

-- 209-**Minimum size subarry sum**: https://leetcode.com/problems/minimum-size-subarray-sum/description/
+- 209-**Minimum size subarray sum**: https://leetcode.com/problems/minimum-size-subarray-sum/description/
   - after much grief, kind of lucked into a solution to this problem which passed leetcode
   - consider as MED
   - need to code O(NlogN) solution